ashhad/Certified-Red-Team-Professional-Exam-Review/README.md

 ![twitter shoutout](https://github.com/ashhad/Certified-Red-Team-Professional-Exam-Review/blob/master/CRTP_twitter.jpg)

-In the end, I'll definitley recommend this course to all my feloow security enthusiasts.
+In the end, I'll definitley recommend this course to all my fellow security enthusiasts.
 I am sure there is something to learn for all of us in this course.